Gijsbos/apiserver/README.md

 PathVariable|string $id = new PathVariable(["min" => 0, "max" => 999, "required" => true, "pattern" => "/\d+/", "default" => 1])
 ```

-The following options are provided:
+The following options can be used:
 - min *int* - minimum value for `int` values, minimum length for `string` values.
 - max *int* - maximum value for `int` values, maximum length for `string` values.
 - required *bool* - when true, throws missing error when parameter is not defined (has no effect on PathVariable).